Lightning During A Hawaiian Volcano Eruption

 But within those eruption clouds was something else entirely: Lightning.

-Apparently, this is a fairly common phenomenon, though it’s rare in Hawaii.
-It occurred due to “unusually dry conditions.”
+This is a fairly common phenomenon, though it’s rare in Hawaii.
+In this case, it occurred due to “unusually dry conditions.”